hey-api/openapi-ts/docs/openapi-ts/fastify.md

 ## Route Handlers

 Route handlers are generated from all endpoints.
-The generated interface follows the naming convention of services.
+The generated interface follows the naming convention of SDK functions.

 ```ts
 const fastify = Fastify();